MASCOT-NTNU/OASIS/CheckOASIS.md

 - Andre's mac: 10.0.248.62
 - Andre's Ubuntu: 10.0.248.64

+# Mission Checklist
+- `last reboot` shows all possible reboot in the history, but it needs to be the local machine's time.
+- `grep -nrw . -e "storing"`

 ## To start DUNE from hardware mode, use the following command.
 `services dune restart`